 - Kid-friendly.
 Such a great way to sneak in some veggies into a crispy, delicious fritter with just the right amount of grease.
-Serve with garlic aioli and just watch everyone devour them!
+Serve with garlic aioli or homemade ranch and watch everyone devour them!

 - Versatile.
 Serve them for breakfast, or brunch, as an appetizer, as a snack, or side.
 They can be enjoyed warm or cold, with or without a dip.

 - Quick and easy.
 In under 30 minutes, this fritter recipe is done and ready to serve!
-I am making it even easier by showing you tips on how to shred zucchini and for extra flavor, how to mince garlic!
+I am making it even easier by showing you tips on how to shred zucchini.

 - Zucchini: Shred 3 medium zucchini or 2 large zucchinis.

 - All-purpose flour: This is what creates the structure for the zucchini fritters.